danielbodnar/awesome-stars/README.md

 - [asamy/ksm](https://github.com/asamy/ksm) - A fast, hackable and simple x64 VT-x hypervisor for Windows and Linux.
 Builtin userspace sandbox and introspection engine.
 - [iGio90/frick](https://github.com/iGio90/frick) - frick - aka the first debugger built on top of frida

+## roadmap

+- [csgoh/roadmapper](https://github.com/csgoh/roadmapper) - Roadmapper - A Roadmap as Code (Rac) python library.
+Generate professional roadmap diagram using python code.
+- [AMAI-GmbH/AI-Expert-Roadmap](https://github.com/AMAI-GmbH/AI-Expert-Roadmap) - Roadmap to becoming an Artificial Intelligence Expert in 2022
+- [kuchin/awesome-cto](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups
+- [sundowndev/hacker-roadmap](https://github.com/sundowndev/hacker-roadmap) - A collection of hacking tools, resources and references to practice ethical hacking.
+- [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Interactive roadmaps, guides and other educational content to help developers grow in their careers.

 ## robotframework

 - [robotframework/robotframework](https://github.com/robotframework/robotframework) - Generic automation framework for acceptance testing and RPA